TITLE 77: PUBLIC HEALTH

 Autoclave − an apparatus for sterilizing by superheated steam under pressure.

-Basement − when used in this Part, means any story or floor level below the main or street floor.
-Where due to grade difference, there are two levels each qualifying as a street floor, a basement is any floor below the level of the two street floors.
+Basement − when used in this Part, any story or floor level below the main or street floor.
+Where, due to grade difference, there are two levels that qualify as a street floor, a basement is any floor below the level of the two street floors.
 Basements shall not be counted in determining the height of a building in stories.

 Behavior Modification − treatment to be used to establish or change behavior patterns.

-Charge Nurse − a registered professional nurse or a licensed practical nurse in charge of the nursing activities for a specific unit or floor during a tour of duty.
+Charge Nurse − a registered professional nurse or a licensed practical nurse in charge of the nursing activities for a specific unit or floor during a shift.

 Chemical Restraint − any drug that is used for discipline or convenience and is not required to treat medical symptoms or behavior manifestations of mental illness.
 (Section 2-106 of the Act)